nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 I read the 'Research and Reflection Journal Guide', which was very helpful for me in understanding the lecturer's expectations.
 Initially, I completed my work using a different structure.
 However, after reading the 'Research and Reflection Journal Guide', I found a much better method to structure my journal.
 It also helped me identify the tense of language that I should use when writing it.

+## Day 6 - 07th March 2024

+### READ “HOW TO CONTRIBUTE TO OPEN SOURCE”

+### FIND POTENTIAL PROJECTS TO CONTRIBUTE TO

+### EXPLORE COMMUNITY CONNECTIONS

+## Day 7 - 08th March 2024

+### IDENTIFY ISSUES TO SUPPORT

+### WRITE A SUMMARY ON SLACK

+## Day 8 - 09th March 2024

+### FOLLOW-UP QUESTIONS AND REFLECTIONS

+01. What is the most surprising thing that you’ve learned about open source development and/or open source communities during your research this week?

+02. What types of open source projects do you find yourself most drawn to?
+Is there an obvious connection between them?

+03. Is the programming language that you chose last week still the right choice?
+Should you consider alternatives?